It all started when I joined Reddit a while ago.

 From there, I began doing Zumba 5 days weekly and it was so fun, but I over-exerted myself, injured my knee and had to quit.

 Next, I watched a few of those Netflix documentaries that make you hate the meat industry, and went vegetarian.

-I went on a 10-day vacation (where I stayed sober, yay!), ate everything in sight, and that was the end of that.
+I then went on a 10-day vacation, ate everything in sight, and that was the end of that.

 Yo-yo dieting, diet pills, juicing… everything I tried led to burnout and disappointment.

 Frustrated, exhausted and just ready for something new, I decided “what the heck” and chose to give this intermittent fasting diet thing a try.
-So, for the month of May, I’m going to see if I can lose weight intermittent fasting.
+So, for the month I’ve chosen to see if I can lose weight intermittent fasting.